horans/youtube-revenue-calculator/README.md

 (eg., `channel=1&link=0`)

 * `key`: Generate your own YouTube app [key](https://console.developers.google.com/).
-    * change it in iframe `head` or pass by URL query.
+    * Change it in iframe `head` or pass by URL query.
 * `channel`: Default mode is for "video", turn this on for "channel".
 * `desc`: To skip description under heading, turn this off.
 * `link`: To manually input video views, turn this off.